opennode/waldur-sugarcrm/docs/api.rst

                Word {password} will be replaced with auto-generated admin password (default: "#cloud-config:\nruncmd:\n - [bootstrap, -p, {password}]");
  - protocol - CRMs access protocol. (default: "http");
+ - phone_regex - RegEx for phone validation;
+ - sms_email_from - Name of SMS email sender (SMS will not be send without this parameter);
+ - sms_email_rcpt - Name of SMS email recipient (SMS will not be send without this parameter);

 Example of a request: